A RPG system to create any custom tabletop rpg gaming experience you can imagine!

 Most of the Atomic RPG System game rules will be explained in other specific sections.
 However, situations that don’t quite fit or are GM-specific and not player character-specific may be mentioned here.

 There are many times during a Atomic RPG System game where the GM needs to assign an additional bonus or penalty to a situational roll.
 The Atomic RPG System makes this process very fast and easy for the GM.
-GMs in the Atomic RPG System simply say if the temporary GM bonus or penalty is minor or major.
+GMs in the Atomic RPG System simply say if the temporary GM bonus or penalty is Minor, Major or Superior.

 This is considered a GM Modifier specifically, so it will stack with everything.